Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 4. **Real data:** user input is messier than test fixtures
 5. **External dependencies:** vendors, networks, queues, and background jobs introduce timing failures
 6. **Operational pressure:** fixes happen while people are waiting

+None of those are exotic.
+They are the ordinary texture of operating software.
+Stripe's public API docs, for example, devote whole sections to [idempotent requests](https://docs.stripe.com/api/idempotent_requests "production, software, systems | Stripe") because real networks, retries, and failures make "just send the request" an unsafe abstraction.

 This is why the question is useful in interviews.
 A person can memorize patterns, pass coding exercises, and explain best practices.
 Production asks whether they can operate inside a system that is already moving.